-As I awoke on my second day of my trip to the Big Island, I heard the sound many travelers fear... rain.
+I was awoken on my second morning on the Big Island by a sound many travelers fear-- rain.
+And by the volume of the pattering on the roof, I realized this was not just a drizzle.
 I had some good hikes planned for the day that probably weren't feasible in this heavy downpour.
 Then I remembered what my friend Luke Bryan once told me "Where I come from, rain is a good thing."
 I took those words to heart.
 In Hawaii, rain doesn't necessarily bring corn which brings whiskey, but what it does bring is waterfalls!

 And there is Rainbow Falls.
-The day I went the falls kind of looked brownish in color, but these 80 foot falls were impressive nonetheless.
+The day I went, the falls looked brownish in color, but the color did not detract from these impressive 80 foot falls.
 Apparently, the name comes from the fact that some days the way the water flows into the pool below produces a visible rainbow.
 I was not quite so fortunate the day I went.
-In fact, I was the only person here, surprising given that this a popular tourist spot.
+In fact, I was the only person here--surprising given that this a popular tourist spot.
 I snapped a few shots and made my way back to the car for my next waterfall (and to get out of the rain).
 Next on the list-- The Boiling Pots and Pe'epe'e Falls.

 Akaka Falls State Park is located north of Hilo, about a 30 minute drive from the Boiling Pots lookout.
 This place was a bit more official than the other two lookouts and actually had a parking fee of $5.
-However, it makes sense since there is actually some infrastructure built there.
+However, it makes sense since there is considerable more infrastructure.
 There is a scenic, roughly 0.5 mile path that takes you through beautiful green vegetation, small streams, and unique and colorful plants that ultimately lead you to 2 waterfalls-- Kahuna Falls and Akaka Falls.

 And then I made my way to the big kahuna (see what I did there), Akaka Falls.
 This 400 foot waterfall is the largest easily accessible waterfall on the island.
-The tallest is the Waihilau Waterfall in Waimanu valley towering at approximately 2600 feet, but it is very challenging to get to.
-Today, Akaka falls was plenty satisfying.
-The way the mist from the base rose all the way to the top was quite amazing.
-I was in awe of this beautiful grandeur yet again.
+The tallest is the Waihilau Waterfall in Waimanu Valley towering at approximately 2600 feet, but it is very challenging to get to.
+Today, Akaka falls was more than enough to satisfy my nature fix.
+The way the mist rose from the base was mesmerizing.
+If I wasn't getting poured on, I could have stood there for hours.
+But soon, the rain was starting to give me the chills, so I decided to make way back to my car.
+I was proud of myself for not letting a bit of rain get in the way of exploring this beautiful area.
+For that, I think I earned myself a hot cup of coffee!

 What's your favorite Big Island waterfall?
 Leave a comment below!